-It was Separation Logic [26, 29] (SL) which made a significant advance.
-Two key ideas here are: associating a predicate with a notion of heap, and composing predicates with the notion of separating conjunction of heaps.
-As a result, SL has an extremely elegant frame rule (SFR).
-The key idea is that when a program fragment is "enclosed" in some heap, then any formula π whose "footprint" is separate from this heap can be "framed" through the program.
-This notion of separation is indicated by the "separating conjunction" operator "" which states that the footprints of its two operands (which are logical predicates) are disjoint.
-Note that the validity of the triple $\{\phi\} P \{\psi\}$ entails that all heap accesses in P, read or write, are confined to the implicit heap of φ , or to fresh addresses.
-This provides for truly local reasoning, because the proof of P is done without any prior knowledge about the 10 frame π .
-11 is how to connect these two in the verification process, so that framing can take place.
-As mentioned above, SL admirably addresses these two footprints, and their connections, and there SL facilitates the important methodology of local reasoning.
+where Mod(P) denotes the variables that P modifies, and $FV(\pi)$ denotes the free variables of π . \Box ment is "enclosed" in some heap, then any formula π whose "footprint" is separate from this heap can be "framed" through the program.
+This notion of separation is indicated by the "separating conjunction" operator "" in (SFR) above, which states that the footprints of its two operands (which are logical predicates) are disjoint.
+The most important feature of SL is its frame rule, displayed as (SFR).
+There, validity of the triple $\{\phi\} P \{\psi\}$ entails that all heap accesses in P, read or write, are confined to the implicit heap of φ , or to fresh addresses.
+This provides for truly local reasoning, because the proof of P is done without any prior knowledge about the frame π .
+At this point, note there are two kinds of footprints at play.
+One concerns what is associated with the specification describing some data structure properties, called specifica-tion footprint; and the other, that is concerned with the heap updates in the code or simply the code footprint.
+The key issue is how to connect these two in the verification process, so that framing can take place.
+As mentioned above, SL admirably addresses these two footprints, and their connections.